Skip to content

 If It’s Warmer Do Pests Come Out Earlier?

-Pests are incredibly sensitive to environmental changes, particularly temperature fluctuations.
+Pests are incredibly sensitive to environmental changes, particularly temperature fluctuations and warmer weather.
 Many pests, such as ants, cockroaches, mosquitoes, and even rodents, are cold-blooded creatures.
 This means that their body temperatures are regulated by the temperature of their surroundings.
 As temperatures rise, these pests become more active, reproducing faster and seeking out sources of food and shelter.

 Here is what our Adam’s Pest Control Entomologist, Dr. Mohammed El Damir has to say: “Warm weather prompts insects and arthropods, like spiders, to wake up from their dormant stages,” he said. “[It] triggers pest and insect activity.
 They start to look for food, water, or sometimes they start to look for a source of shelter.”